rasyachremony/Optifine-Checker/README.md

 A tool to check if OptiFine accounts have capes associated with them.
 This script automates the process of logging into OptiFine accounts and checking for cape availability.

+The code uses DrissionPage for browser automation, which is a lightweight alternative to Selenium.
+It also includes a Cloudflare bypasser to handle protection challenges.

 ## Requirements

 - Python 3.6+